Year of the Elephant

 The ʿām al-fīl (عام الفيل, Year of the Elephant) is the name in Islamic history for the year approximately equating to 570–571 CE.
-According to Islamic literary sources, it was in this year that Muhammad was born.
-The name is derived from an event said to have occurred at Mecca: Abraha, the Abyssinian, Christian king of Himyar marched upon the Ka‘bah in Mecca with a large army, which included war elephants, intending to demolish it.
+According to Islamic literary sources, it was in this year that the Islamic prophet Muhammad was born.
+The name is derived from an event said to have occurred at Mecca: Abraha, the Abyssinian Christian king of Himyar marched upon the Ka‘bah in Mecca with a large army, which included war elephants, intending to demolish it.
 However, the lead elephant, known as 'Mahmud' (مَـحْـمُـوْد), is said to have stopped at the boundary around Mecca, and refused to enter.
 It has been mentioned in the Quran that the army was destroyed by small birds, sent by Allah, that carried pebbles that destroyed the entire army and Abraha perished.
 Surah Fil in the Quran contains an account of the event.
 The year came to be known as the Year of the Elephant, beginning a trend for reckoning the years in the Arabian Peninsula.
-This reckoning was used until it was replaced with the Islamic calendar during the times of ‘Omar.
+This reckoning was used until it was replaced with the Islamic calendar during the times of ‘Umar.

 Archaeological discoveries in Southern Arabia suggest that Year of the Elephant may have been 569 or 568, as the Sasanian Empire overthrew the Aksumite-affiliated rulers in Yemen around 570.

 The year is also recorded as that of the birth of ‘Ammar ibn Yasir.